interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ### WebSocket Messages

 After the connection is established, the client and ledger communicate by passing [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages back and forth.
-Both the client and ledger can take the roles of "client" and "server" in JSON-RPC terms.
-The client can submit requests to subscribe or unsubscribe from specific categories of message.
-The ledger responds directly to the client's requests with confirmation messages, and also sends "notification" requests to the client.
+Both the client application and ledger can take the roles of "client" and "server" in JSON-RPC terms.
+The client application can submit requests to subscribe or unsubscribe from specific categories of message.
+The ledger responds directly to the client's requests with confirmation messages, and also sends "notification" requests to the client application.
 (Notifications are identified by the `id` value `null`.)

 A ledger MUST support the following subscription command: